 Watching newborns with their odd-timed kicking is a wonderful sight of life inside the hospital.
 They are like bundles of nerves waiting for nurses and doctors to touch them so they can begin their little spontaneous dance with occasional twitching and flailing.
 These involuntary movements that newborns exhibit when stimulated are called newborn reflexes.

-These reflexes aid newborns to survive while they have limited control over their body.
-These also provide health clues, which is why assessment of the neuromuscular function is part of the general newborn examination.
+These reflexes aid newborns to survive while they have limited control over their bodies.
+These are also vital indicators of neurological and physical development and play a crucial role in evaluating their overall health and well-being.
 Specific focus should be given to newborns’ alertness, muscle tone and strength, head control, and response to manipulation and handling.

 Here are simple maneuvers for 11 newborn reflexes: